 Think about the last conversation you had with a friend or family member.
 You said what you wanted to say.
-You remember what was said and understood the conversation.
+You remembered what was said and understood the conversation.
 You probably had the conversation while doing something else-fixing breakfast or getting ready for work.
-You have no trouble talking when there is a lot of noise in the background.
+You had no trouble talking even with noise in the background.